Chongqing: Airports

 The major airport of Chongqing is Chongqing Jiangbei International Airport (IATA: CKG, ICAO: ZUCK).
 It is located in Yubei District.
-The airport offers a growing network of direct flights to China, Southeast Asia, the Middle East, North America, and Europe.
+The airport offers a growing network of nonstop flights to China, Southeast Asia, the Middle East, Europe, North America and Oceania.
 It is located 21 km north of Downtown Chongqing and serves as an important aviation hub for southwest China.
-Jiangbei airport is a hub for China Southern Airlines, Chongqing Airlines, Sichuan Airlines, China Express Airlines, Shandong Airlines and Hainan Airlines's new China West Air.
-Chongqing also is a focus city of Air China, therefore it is very well connected with Star Alliance and SkyTeam's international network.
-The airport currently has three parallel runways in operation.
-It serves domestic routes to most other Chinese cities, as well as international routes to Auckland, New York City, London, Los Angeles, Moscow, Milan, Doha, Dubai, Seoul, Bangkok, Phuket, Osaka, Singapore, Chiang Mai, Phnom Penh, Siem Reap, Malé, Bali, Tokyo, Kuala Lumpur, Batam, Rome and Helsinki.
-As of 2021, Jiangbei Airport was the 4th busiest airport in terms of passenger traffic in mainland China.
+Jiangbei airport is a hub for China Southern, Chongqing Airlines, China Express, Sichuan Airlines, Hainan Airlines and West Air.
+Chongqing also is a focus city of Air China and Xiamen Air, therefore it is very well connected with Star Alliance and Skyteam's international network.
+Shandong Airlines and Tianjin Airlines also uses Chongqing as a focus city.
+The airport currently has four parallel runways in operation.
+It serves domestic routes to most other Chinese cities, as well as international routes to Auckland, Brussels, London, Madrid, Moscow, Milan, Seattle, Sydney, Doha, Dubai, Seoul, Bangkok, Phuket, Osaka, Paris, Singapore, Chiang Mai, Phnom Penh, Siem Reap, Malé, Bali, Tokyo, Kuala Lumpur, Jakarta, Rome and Budapest, etc. As of 2021, Jiangbei Airport was the 4th busiest airport in terms of passenger traffic in mainland China.

 Currently, Jiangbei airport has three terminals.
-Chongqing Airport has metro access (CRT Line 3 and Line 10) to its central city, and two runways in normal use.
+Chongqing Airport has metro access (CRT Line 3 and Line 10) to its central city.

 There are four other airports in Chongqing Municipality: Qianjiang Wulingshan Airport, Wanzhou Wuqiao Airport, Chongqing Xiannüshan Airport, and Chongqing Wushan Airport.
 They are all class 4C airports and serve passenger flights to domestic destinations including Beijing, Shanghai and Kunming.